 About: Traveling Song

-Original Release Date: Nov 2008 by Woodville Records, and re-launched April 26, 2012 on Whirlwind Recordings
+Original Release Date: Nov 2008 by Woodville Records, and licensed for re-issue on April 26, 2012 on Whirlwind Recordings.

-The TransAtlantic Collective was a contemporary jazz ensemble that operated on the international scene from the years 2005-2009, and in that time performed a couple hundred concerts across the USA, UK and Mainland Eastern & Western Europe.
+The TransAtlantic Collective was a contemporary jazz ensemble that operated on the international scene from the years 2005-2009, and in that time performed over three hundred concerts across the USA, UK and Mainland Eastern & Western Europe.
 The TAC was arguably the most ambitious touring ensemble of its kind during its period of operation.
-The band has been on 'permanent vacation' due to its founding members (Michael Janisch & Patrick Cornelius) focusing on their own solo careers.
+The band has been on permanent vacation due to its founding members (Michael Janisch & Patrick Cornelius) focusing on their own solo careers.
 The group's informative website was finally shut down in 2010 after receiving over 40,000 unique visits a year.